- Codes & Rules

 The mission of the Oklahoma Uniform Building Code Commission is to establish minimum statewide codes affecting or relating to the built environment for the protection of life and property, to be utilized throughout the state, assuring public health, safety, and welfare.

 PUBLIC COMMENT FORMS FOR CODE CHANGES

 If you wish to submit code change requests for a section of one of the codes to be reviewed, CLICK HERE to download a PUBLIC COMENT FORM.
 This form once completed, should be signed and emailed, faxed, or mailed to our office.
-Technical committee meetings will be scheduled once the technical committee slates are approved and code books are available.
+Technical committees are meeting and reviewing the codes for adoption.